Elections in Pakistan: Assemblies elections

-Pakistan has a parliamentary system in which, the executive and legislature are elected directly by public voting in constituencies on first-past-the-post system through a secret ballot.
-Article 222–229 of the Constitution of Pakistan forbids the candidate from the membership of National Assembly and the provincial assemblies simultaneously.
-In direct elections, a candidate who obtains the highest number of votes in a constituency, is declared elected as a member of National Assembly or a provincial assembly.
+Pakistan has a parliamentary system in which, the executive and legislature are elected directly by public voting in constituencies on a first-past-the-post system through a secret ballot.
+Article 222–229 of the Constitution of Pakistan forbids the candidate from joining the membership of National Assembly and the provincial assemblies simultaneously.
+In direct elections, a candidate who obtains the highest number of votes in a constituency, is declared elected as a member of the National Assembly or a provincial assembly.

 The seats in the National Assembly are allocated to each of four provinces, the FATA and the federal capital on the basis of population in accordance with the last officially published census.
-Members to the seats reserved for women and non-Muslims, are elected in accordance with the law through proportional representation system of political partys' lists of candidates on the basis of total number of general seats secured by each political party in the National Assembly or a provincial assembly.
+Members to the seats reserved for women and non-Muslims, are elected in accordance with the law through the proportional representation system of political party's lists of candidates on the basis of total number of general seats secured by each political party in the National Assembly or a provincial assembly.
 The National Assembly has 342 seats, usually elected for five year terms; however, if the National Assembly is dissolved, a general elections must be called within ninety days, according to the constitution.